onze/godot-gpio/readme.md

 - `ERROR`: when the underlying stack (rgs/lgpio) returns errors.

 # WIP Status
 Not all of `lgpio` API is implemented.
 This is a work in progress where PRs are welcome.
-Here's a table to track what's suported and what's not:
+In addition to the high-level classes described above, here's a table to track which which parts of [rgs API](https://abyz.me.uk/lg/rgs.html) are supported:

 | Command | Supported |
 | :-------| :-------: |